 "You don't have to thank me," he said gruffly.
 "You know that."

 "Well then the baby thanks you."

-There was another awkward silence as they both thought of the child growing within her.
+There was another awkward silence and she imagined they were both thinking of the child growing within her.
 She knew that she projected a calm, almost disinterested aura when it came to the origins of her child.
 She had kept her fears from her mother, from Doggett, from Mulder even.
 But not from Skinner.

-He had come by one day to see how an appointment had gone with her doctor.
-She had been depressed, scared.
-She hadn't expected him.
-Her guard had been down and she had not been able to get it back up in time to hide her terror.
+He'd come by one day to see how an appointment had gone with her doctor.
+She was depressed and scared.
+Didn't expect him.
+Her guard was down and she wasn't able to get it back up in time to hide her terror.

-He had taken one look at her, "What's wrong?
+He took one look at her and asked, "What's wrong?
 Is it the baby?"

-She had tried to tell him she was fine, that it was nothing.
-He had not bought it.
-His gentle persistence had been her undoing.
-Tears that she had refused to give in to for months had come pouring down.
-She had told him everything.
+She tried to tell him she was fine, that it was nothing.
+He didn't buy it, and his gentle persistence was her undoing.
+Tears that she'd refused to give in to for months came pouring down.
+She told him everything.
 Her foreboding about the thing growing inside her, her fear that she was being used again, and her love for whatever it was she was carrying.